Lions, Dinosaurs and Bears, Oh My! Binder Park Zoo Opens May 1, 2025

 If you become a zoo regular (and who wouldn’t?), consider purchasing an annual membership.
 A membership with the zoo provides free admission for a year, plus reciprocal discounts at other zoos.

-Binder Park Zoo is also a participating member of the Southwest Michigan Cultural Exchange.
-During the entire month of October, zoo members can visit five other cultural institutions for free.
+Binder Park Zoo is also a member of the Southwest Michigan Cultural Exchange.
+During the entire month of June, zoo members can visit five other cultural institutions for free.

 Which animals are your favorite to visit?
 Leave us a comment and let us know!